Buchanan bus station: History

 When it first opened Buchanan Street was the Glasgow terminus of all Alexander (Midland), Alexander (Fife), Alexander (Northern) and Highland Omnibuses services into the city, together with some Scottish Omnibuses and Central SMT routes.
 Long-distance coaches operated by Western SMT and National Express also used the station from the outset.
 The other SBG bus station in the city at that time was Anderston Bus Station which was used by all Western SMT local services and by the balance of Central SMT and Scottish Omnibuses routes.
 These arrangements perpetuated the longstanding situation whereby SBG services would terminate on the edge of the city centre rather than penetrating into it, requiring passengers who wished to cross the city centre to change to a Greater Glasgow PTE service.
 This protected the city operator's revenue and supposedly reduced congestion in the heart of the city, but it was not convenient for passengers and following deregulation some routes were altered to better serve the city centre.
 Most former Western SMT routes (by now operated by Western Scottish and Clydeside Scottish) switched from Anderston to Buchanan, while many SBG services to the city's peripheral housing estates were merged into cross-city routes that did not terminate in either bus station.

-Following privatisation of the Scottish Bus Group in 1990–91, ownership of the bus stations passed to Strathclyde Passenger Transport in 1993, and then to its successor Strathclyde Partnership for Transport in 2006.
-By the early 1990s the competitive 'bus wars' which had broken out after deregulation had largely ended with most of the former SBG companies' suburban routes having been given up and left to Strathclyde Buses, whose services had never used the SBG bus stations.
+Following privatisation of the Scottish Bus Group in 1990–1991, ownership of the bus stations passed to Strathclyde Passenger Transport Executive in 1993, and then to its successors Strathclyde Passenger Transport Authority and Strathclyde Partnership for Transport in 1996 and 2006.
+By the early 1990s the competitive 'bus wars' which had broken out after deregulation had largely ended with most of the former SBG companies's suburban routes having been given up and left to Strathclyde Buses, whose services had never used the SBG bus stations.
 Anderston bus station closed in 1993, resulting in the transfer of some of its remaining services to Buchanan, whilst some other short-distance routes switched to on-street termini as a cost saving measure.
 Today Buchanan Street is the only bus station in the city, and it is predominantly used by longer-distance and express services.